 Substantial interest determination; essential state functions; There are situations where a delay of several months before a contract may be awarded would have serious repercussions on the continuation of essential State functions.
 It is in these situations that the solicitation or award is allowed to proceed, upon a written determination that "the award of the contract without delay is necessary to protect the substantial interests of the State."
 As the commentary to the ABA Model Code §9-101, which is substantially identical to HRS §103D-701(f), explains: "In general, the filing of a protest should halt the procurement until the controversy is resolved.
-In order to allow essential governmental functions to continue, Subsection (6) provides that the [State] may proceed with the solicitation or award of the contract, despite the protest, upon a determination in writing by the Chief Procurement Officer or the head of the Purchasing Agency that such action is necessary.
-It is expected that such a determination will occur only in those few circumstances where it is necessary to protect a substantial interest of the [State]."
+In order to allow essential governmental functions to continue, Subsection (6) provides that the [State] may proceed with the solicitation or award of the contract, despite the protest, upon a determination in writing by the Chief Procurement Officer or the head of the Purchasing Agency that such action is necessary to protect a substantial interest of the [State]."
 Carl Corp. v.
 DOE, 85 Haw.
 431, 946 P.2d 1 (1997).